Pretty-Good-Freedom-Tech/grapevine-modular-structure/README.md

 ### Module type 3: Calculation Engine

 This receives GrapeRank-formatted Ratings from Interpretation Engines and runs the GrapeRank equation to produce GrapeRank Scorecards.
 It stores Ratings, Scorecards, and individual user settings (several categories of parameters).

-See [SQLite db structure](./calculation-engine-db.md) for organization of database including code for initialization.

 ### Module type 4: Front End